verachell/Image-Generator-from-Photo-Subsections/README.md

 This creates a series of non-overlapping horizontal rectangular subsections from local JPG images in the working directory.
 In addition it creates a series of circular png images suitable for profile image placeholders.
 The resultant 2 new sets of images are placed into new directories.
 This script uses imagemagick, which is bundled by default into most linux installations.

 To check if you have imagemagick, type ```man convert``` and the manual will come up if you have it.
-If it doesn't come up, install imagemagick using your Linux package manager.
+If it doesn't come up, you can install imagemagick using your Linux package manager.

 ## Typical use case
 This is helpful for those who want to quickly and easily generate a series of simple images perfect for quick mock-ups or as a source of images for generative fiction.